junxit/us-congress-bills-112/metadata.md

 - 2011-05-12 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman without amendment and with a preamble.
 Without written report.
 - 2011-05-12 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman without amendment and with a preamble.
 Without written report.
 - 2011-05-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 49.
+- 2011-05-18 — Amendment SA 320 agreed to in Senate by Unanimous Consent.
+- 2011-05-18 — Amendment SA 320 proposed by Senator Reid for Senator Lieberman. (consideration: CR S3114; text: CR S3114) To amend the preamble.
+- 2011-05-18 — Measure laid before Senate by unanimous consent. (consideration: CR S3114)
+- 2011-05-18 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(text: CR S3114)
+- 2011-05-18 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (text: CR S3114)
+- 2011-05-18 — Senate amendment agreed to: Amendment SA 320 agreed to in Senate by Unanimous Consent.
+- 2011-05-18 — Senate amendment proposed (on the floor): Amendment SA 320 proposed by Senator Reid for Senator Lieberman.(consideration: CR S3114; text: CR S3114)
+- 2011-05-18 — Senate amendment submitted